Hirohito: Regency

 After returning to Japan, Hirohito became Regent of Japan (Sesshō) on 25 November 1921, in place of his ailing father, who was affected by mental illness.
 In 1923 he was promoted to the rank of Lieutenant-Colonel in the army and Commander in the navy, and army Colonel and Navy Captain in 1925.

-During Hirohito's regency, many important events occurred:
+Visit to colonial Taiwan

-In the Four-Power Treaty on Insular Possessions signed on 13 December 1921, Japan, the United States, Britain, and France agreed to recognize the status quo in the Pacific.
-Japan and Britain agreed to end the Anglo-Japanese Alliance.
-The Washington Naval Treaty limiting warship numbers was signed on 6 February 1922.
-Japan withdrew troops from the Siberian Intervention on 28 August 1922.
-The Great Kantō earthquake devastated Tokyo on 1 September 1923.
-On 27 December 1923, Daisuke Namba attempted to assassinate Hirohito in the Toranomon Incident, but his attempt failed.
-During interrogation, he claimed to be a communist and was executed.
+Over 12 days in April 1923, Hirohito visited Taiwan, which had been a Japanese colony since 1895.
+This was a voyage his father, the then Crown Prince Yoshihito had planned in 1911 but never completed.